 Because many children with type 1 diabetes also have celiac disease, we partnered with our pediatric gastroenterologist (GI) colleagues to offer a combined diabetes/celiac visits at the Madison Clinic.
-Staffed by Dr. Patrika Tsai, a specialist in celiac disease in children, the celiac clinic is on certain Fridays every month.
+Staffed by Dr. Patrika Tsai, a specialist in celiac disease in children.
 This allows our patients to see two specialists on the same day.
 Children with celiac disease should see their GI specialist at least once a year.
 Please ask our front desk staff to coordinate your diabetes and celiac visits on the same day.

 Celiac disease is an autoimmune disease that affects the intestines.
 People with celiac disease cannot tolerate gluten which is a protein that is found in wheat, rye, and barley.